sto2979/JSSlidingViewController/README.md

 What's so Great About JSSlidingViewController ?
 ===============================================

 Unlike other attempts at "slide-to-reveal" navigation, JSSlidingViewController uses a UIScrollView to track touches.
 Other solutions track touches manually, which results in jaggy scrolling, unexpected behaviors, and poor flick-open/flick-closed behavior.
-This makes JSSlidingViewController super easy to implement.
+JSSlidingViewController is much more responsive.
+It uses Apple's great work with scroll views to track touches closely, update views quickly, and recognize gestures more accurately.